 With his unique perspective as a public health and health equity advocate, public insurance adviser, educator/lecturer in medicine, hospital leadership representative, and primary care physician, Dr. Greg Hall has pulled together a resource that addresses the needs of the provider, the hospital, insurances, and the greater public good.

-Based on the success of his book, Pri-Med, a national medical education company has begun a monthly webcast featuring Dr. Hall.
-During “Bridging the Gap: Conversations with Dr. Hall” he will review the latest issues in healthcare related to disparities and delivering equitable healthcare.
+Based on the success of his book, Pri-Med, a national medical education company has begun a webcast featuring Dr. Hall.
+During “Bridging the Gap: Conversations with Dr. Hall” he reviews the latest issues in healthcare related to disparities and delivering equitable healthcare.
+The series was awarded “Best Practice in Diversity, Equity, and Inclusion” by the National Association of Medical Education Companies.